Rationality theorems for curvature invariants of 2-complexes: Branched 2-complexes and their morphisms

 The idea of our main theorem, Theorem \ref{thm: General rationality theorem}, is to encode the elements of $\Ess_\Pi(X)$ as the integer points of a suitable linear system.
 In fact, the linear system encodes not just $\Ess_\Pi(X)$, but elements of $\Ess_\Pi(X)$ equipped with origamis, which in turn certify that the relevant map is indeed essential.
 To use origamis to certify that a map of branched 2-complexes is essential, we use the following definition, which adapts the context of origamis from graphs to complexes.

 \begin{definition} Let $Y$ be a branched 2-complex.
 An \emph{origami} $\Omega$ on $Y$ is an origami on the 1-skeleton $\Gamma_Y$.
 The \emph{quotient branched 2-complex} $Y/\Omega$ is now defined naturally as follows: \begin{enumerate}[(i)] \item the 1-skeleton is the quotient graph $\Gamma_Y/\Omega$; \item the faces are the same as the faces of $Y$, attached using the composition $S_Y\to \Gamma_Y\to \Gamma_Y/\Omega$. \end{enumerate} There is a natural quotient map $q:Y\to Y/\Omega$.
-Since it is face-essential by construction, $q$ is essential if the origami $\Omega$ is essential, by Theorem \ref{thm: Essential origamis}. \end{definition}
+Item (ii) of Definition \ref{def: Essential map} is satisfied by construction, so $q$ is essential if the origami $\Omega$ is essential, by Theorem \ref{thm: Essential origamis}. \end{definition}

 As in the case of graphs, we want to use origamis to certify that a given map is essential, using the notion of a \emph{compatible} origami by extending Definition \ref{def: Compatible origami}.

 \begin{definition} Let $\phi:Y\to X$ be a morphism of branched 2-complexes.
 An origami $\Omega$ on $Y$ is said to be \emph{compatible with $\phi$} if $\phi$ factors through the quotient map $Y\to Y/\Omega$, and the factor map $Y/\Omega\to X$ is a branched immersion. \end{definition}